 - via telephone

 - peer to peer

 That last one, the peer to peer method, is where TransferWise and new money transfer players come in.
-And it’s also the secret behind why companies who use that method can often save you up to 8x the amount charged by your bank.
+And it’s also the secret behind why companies who use that method could potentially save on fees charged by your bank.
 But more on that later.

 If you send money internationally with your bank, it’s almost guaranteed that when they send your money, it’s via SWIFT (Society for Worldwide Interbank Financial Telecommunication).
 Don’t let the name fool you, though.
 SWIFT transfers aren’t known for their speediness.

 Because banks nearly always send international transfers via SWIFT, that’s what we’ll call them from here on out.